A tab view presents multiple mutually exclusive panes of content in the same area, which people can switch between using a tabbed control.

-Use a tab view to present closely related peer areas of content.
-The typical appearance of a tab view provides a strong visual indication of enclosure.
+Use a tab view to present closely related areas of content.
+The appearance of a tab view provides a strong visual indication of enclosure.
 People expect each tab to display content that is in some way similar or related to the content in the other tabs.

 For developer guidance, see NSTabView.